felgueres/autodoc/README.md

 This is the client running at https://autodocai.com

-Features:
+## Features

 - Reusable templates to extract data
 - Vector-based retrieval and LLM-based extraction of data fields
 - Exposed API

-Real-world application:
+## Applications

-- An insurance startup uses Autodoc to extract data from hundreds of insurance policies to present final copies
+- Insurance startup uses Autodoc to automate extracting data from thousands of insurance policies to present quotes to new customers 7-10x faster than previous human-only approach.

-How it works:
+## How it works

 ![autodocflow](https://raw.githubusercontent.com/felgueres/autodoc/main/public/flow.png)